SaraGhonim/AWS-Lambda-Translation-Function/README.md

 1. Upload a PDF file to the source S3 bucket (e.g., `my-source-bucket/myfile.pdf`).
 2. The Lambda function will:
    - Split the PDF into chunks (10 pages each).
-   - Translate each chunk into Arabic using the Gemini API.
+   - Translate each chunk using the Gemini API.
    - Combine translated texts into a single file.
    - Save the result as `myfile.txt` in the destination bucket.
 3. Check the destination bucket for the translated text file.